CamoCatX/camocatx.github.io/README.md

 ## Theme

 Feel Free to Use the Theme.
-The theme is [The Hacker-Blog](https://github.com/tocttou/hacker-blog) which is a modified version of [Hacker Theme](https://github.com/pages-themes/hacker).

-It is a minimalistic, responsive jekyll theme built for hackers.
+This is a modified and enhanced version of [The Hacker-Blog Theme](https://github.com/tocttou/hacker-blog) which is also a modified version of [Hacker Theme](https://github.com/pages-themes/hacker), a minimalistic, responsive jekyll theme built for hackers.

-Some parts of page styles are edited and enhanced and additional features are added to it.
+In my enhanced version, some parts of page styles are edited and enhanced and also some additional features such as tags, footer, responsive classes... are added.
+Also some bugs in the original theme are fixed.

 ## Technology Introduction